pingcap/docs-dm/en/task-configuration-file-full.md

     route-rules: ["route-rule-1", "route-rule-2"]   # The name of the mapping rule between the table matching the upstream database instance and the downstream database.
     filter-rules: ["filter-rule-1", "filter-rule-2"]                 # The name of the binlog event filtering rule of the table matching the upstream database instance.
     block-allow-list:  "bw-rule-1"                  # The name of the block and allow lists filtering rule of the table matching the upstream database instance.
-Use black-white-list if the DM's version is earlier than v2.0.0-beta.2.
+Use black-white-list if the DM version is earlier than or equal to v2.0.0-beta.2.

     mydumper-config-name: "global"                  # The name of the mydumpers configuration.
     loader-config-name: "global"                    # The name of the loaders configuration.